lexicalunit/dotfiles/bin/README.md

     --dump-user-agent                display the current browser identification
-    --list-extractors                List all supported extractors and the URLs they would handle --extractor-descriptions         Output descriptions of all supported extractors --proxy URL                      Use the specified HTTP/HTTPS proxy.
-Pass in an empty string (--proxy "") for direct connection
-    --socket-timeout None            Time to wait before giving up, in seconds --default-search PREFIX          Use this prefix for unqualified URLs.
+    --list-extractors                List all supported extractors and the URLs they would handle --extractor-descriptions         Output descriptions of all supported extractors --default-search PREFIX          Use this prefix for unqualified URLs.
 For example "gvsearch2:" downloads two videos from google videos for  youtube-dl "large apple".
 Use the value "auto" to let youtube-dl guess
                                      ("auto_warning" to emit a warning when guessing). "error" just throws an error.
 The default